-9. Conclusion and Future Work
+11. Summary, Contributions, and Future Work

-This paper introduces the concept of stable address-value deltas (AVDs) and proposes AVD prediction, a novel method of predicting the values generated by address loads by exploiting the stable and regular memory allocation patterns in programs that heavily utilize linked data structures.
+This paper introduces the concept of stable address-value deltas (AVDs) and proposes AVD prediction, a new method of predicting the values generated by address load instructions by exploiting the stable and regular memory allocation patterns in programs that heavily utilize linked data structures.
 We provide insights into why stable AVDs exist through code examples from pointer-intensive applications.
 We also describe the design and implementation of a simple AVD predictor and utilize it to overcome an important limitation of runahead execution: its inability to parallelize dependent L2 cache misses.
 The proposed AVD prediction mechanism requires neither significant hardware cost or complexity nor hardware support for state recovery.
-Our experimental results show that a simple AVD predictor can significantly improve both the performance and efficiency of a runahead execution processor across a wide range of main memory latencies.
-For a 500-cycle minimum main memory latency, the execution time improvement provided by a 16-entry (102-byte) AVD predictor is 12.1% over a set of pointer-intensive applications from Olden and SPEC INT 2000 benchmark suites.
+We propose hardware and software optimizations that increase the detection and occurrence of stable AVDs, which can significantly improve the benefits of AVD prediction.
+Our experimental results show that a simple AVD predictor can significantly improve both the performance and efficiency of a runahead execution processor.
+Augmenting a runahead execution processor with a small, 16-entry (102-byte) AVD predictor improves the average execution time of a set of pointer-intensive applications by 14.3% while it also reduces the executed instructions by 15.5%.
+Our experiments also show that AVD prediction interacts positively with two previously-proposed mechanisms, efficiency techniques for runahead execution and stream-based data prefetching.